mozilla/mozjpeg/README-turbo.txt

 architecture.

-System administrators can also replace the libjpeg sym links in /usr/{lib} with links to the libjpeg dynamic library located in /opt/libjpeg-turbo/{lib}.
-This will effectively accelerate every dynamically linked libjpeg application on the system.
+System administrators can also replace the libjpeg sym links in /usr/{lib} with links to the libjpeg-turbo dynamic library located in /opt/libjpeg-turbo/{lib}.
+This will effectively accelerate every application that uses the libjpeg dynamic library on the system.

-The libjpeg-turbo SDK for Visual C++ installs the libjpeg-turbo DLL (jpeg62.dll, jpeg7.dll, or jpeg8.dll, depending on whether libjpeg v6b, v7, or v8 emulation is enabled) into c:\libjpeg-turbo[64]\bin, and the PATH environment variable can be modified such that this directory is searched before any others that might contain a libjpeg DLL.
+The libjpeg-turbo SDK for Visual C++ installs the libjpeg-turbo DLL (jpeg62.dll, jpeg7.dll, or jpeg8.dll, depending on whether it was built with libjpeg v6b, v7, or v8 emulation) into c:\libjpeg-turbo[64]\bin, and the PATH environment variable can be modified such that this directory is searched before any others that might contain a libjpeg DLL.
 However, if a libjpeg DLL exists in an application's install directory, then Windows will load this